Social Progress Index 2019

-- The state of human rights is worsening worldwide
+- Globally, the situation of human rights is deteriorating

-The Czech Republic took 26th place in the international Social Progress Index 2018.
-The annual ranking is prepared by the non-profit organisation Social Progress Imperative together with Deloitte, using data on social and economic developments and the environment.
+The Czech Republic ranked 24th in the Social Progress Index 2019.
+The ranking is prepared every year by the non-profit organisation Social Progress Imperative and Deloitte.
+It is based on data on social and economic development and the environment.